enonic/lib-static/README.md

 <a name="mutable-implementation"></a>
 ### Implementation
 If you have mutable assets in your project, there are several ways you could implement the appropriate `Cache-Control` header with the lib-static library.
-For example:
+Three approaches that can be combined or independent:

 1. **Fingerprint all your assets** so that that updated files get a new, uniquely _content-dependent filename_ - ensuring that are all actually immutable.
     - The most common way: set the build pipeline up so that the file name depends on the content.
-Webpack can fairly easily add a content hash to the file name, for example: _bundle.3a01c73e29.js_ etc.
+Webpack can fairly easily add a content hash to the file name, for example: _staticAssets/bundle.3a01c73e29.js_ etc. This is a reliable form of fingerprinting, and with the added advantage that unchanged files will keep their path and name and hence keep the client-cache intact, even if the XP app is updated and versioned.
+The disadvantage: the file names are now dynamic (generated during the build) and harder to predict when writing calls from the code.
+Working around that is not the easiest, but one way is to export the resulting build stats from webpack and fetch file names at runtime, for example with [stats-webpack-plugin](https://www.npmjs.com/package/stats-webpack-plugin).
-  - Another (albeit less reliable) approach is to add version strings to file names, a timestamp etc.
+    - Another approach is to add version strings to file names, a timestamp etc.
+    - Or if you build assets to a subfolder named after the XP app's version, an XP controller can easily refer to them, e.g.: `"staticAssets/" + app.version + "/myFile.txt`.
+The disadvantage here: client-caching now depends on correct (and manual?) versioning.
+Every time the version is updated, all clients lose their cached assets, even unchanged ones.
+And worse, if a new version is deployed erroneously without changing the version string, assets may have changed without the path changing - leading to stale cache.

+<br /><a name="separate-instances"></a>

-2. Make your build separate between immutable (and fingerprinted) assets and mutable ones, in **two different directories**.
+2. **Separate between mutable and immutable assets** in _two different directories_.
 Then you can set up asset serving separately.
-Immutable assets could use this library in the default ways.
+Immutable assets could use lib-static in the default ways.
 For the mutable assets...
     - you can simply serve them from _/assets with [portal.assetUrl](https://developer.enonic.com/docs/xp/stable/api/lib-portal#asseturl),
-  - or you could serve mutable assets from any custom directory, with a _separate instance_ of lib-static:
+    - or you could serve mutable assets from any custom directory, with a _separate instance_ of lib-static.
+A combined example:
-    ```
+    ```javascript
     const libStatic = require('lib/enonic/static');

     // Root: /immutable folder.
 Only immutable assets there, since they are served with immutable-optimized header by default!